orokos/RCLootCouncil_EPGP/README.md

 **Simple Bidding Feature**
 ######
 + Players can send their GP bidding price to the loot master by sending a note which starts with integer in the RCLootCouncil popup.(Disabled by default.
 Loot master can enable it in Interface->Addons->RCLootCouncil->EPGP).

+**Sync Settings Between Guild Members**
+######
++ This is actually the feature of RCLootCouncil itself, introduced by RCLootCouncil v2.5.
+Use command "/rc sync" to sync RCLootCouncil settings between guild members.
+The setting of this module is also synchronized because the setting of this module is a part of RCLootCouncil.

 ## Custom GP Rule Tutorial
 **Introduction**